adityasahugit/Fuzzy-SVM-Robust-Optimization/README.md

 The implementation is done in Jupyter Notebook.

-Flies dual form and FuzzySvm contain implementation in respective ways.
+Files dual form and FuzzySvm contain implementation in respective ways.

 Sklearn SVM on Australian.ipynb is sklearn SVM implementaion.